 Tennis elbow exercises are an important part of rehabilitation and can help prevent tennis elbow from recurring.
-Both stretching and strengthening exercises are important and should only be done pain-free.
+Here we explain the stretching and strengtheng exercises to recover from Tennis elbow.

 Strengthening exercises for tennis elbow should only be performed pain-free.
-It is better to wait a bit longer to introduce strength exercises than to begin them too soon and make the injury worse.
-If any adverse effects or pain is felt either during, after or the next day then rest some more and take a step back.
+It is better to wait a bit longer to introduce strengthening exercises than to begin them too soon.
+If you notice any adverse effects or pain either during, after, or the next day, then rest some more and take a step back.

 Isometric wrist extension